ADVERTISEMENT

 the prototype for the Jimmy Page Signature Les Paul

-2004 line of Jimmy Page Signature guitars that are currently being built
+Murphy-aged, line of Jimmy Page Signature guitars that were later built

 in the Nashville Custom Shop.